tnc1997/azure-app-configuration-emulator/README.md

 #### Postman

-The authentication related headers can be generated using the following script:
+The authentication related headers may be generated using the following script:

 ```javascript
 const credential = "abcd";